ronyju/comp_Hw3/README.md

 you will also need to check that the break and conitue are inside While scope -> you may use this function that I wrote (return yes if the top scope is WHILE_SCOPE): bool IsCurrentScopeWhile();

-2. you will also need to add the logic to check errorAmbiguousCall. they added an extra explining about it - if I will manage to do it today I will as it is very deep in my code . will remove it if so.
+2. you will need to check that byte is not bigger than 255. thay havnt yet answered me in the piatzza

-3. you will need to check that byte is not bigger than 255. thay havnt yet answered me in the piatzza
+and of curse debugging the tests.. witch is the worst part :(